ludicast/ice/README.markdown

 # Eco-Rails

-Eco templates, written by (written by [Sam Stephenson](https://github.com/sstephenson/eco), allow you to use Coffeescript with HTML in an ERB-ish fashion.
+Eco templates (written by [Sam Stephenson](https://github.com/sstephenson/eco), allow you to use Coffeescript with HTML in an ERB-ish fashion.

 You can then write Eco templates like: